 All Bully Max supplements are compatible with raw and kibble dog foods.
 You can mix them directly into a large batch, or add them to an individual raw meal.

 For underweight, skinny, and growing dogs: Add 1 serving of Gorilla Max or Bully Max to their first meal of the day (Once per day)

-For dogs having trouble with digestion, poor skin, poor coats, or weak immune systems: Add 1 serving of Bully Max total health to their first meal of the day (Once per day)
+For dogs having trouble with digestion, poor skin, poor coats, or weak immune systems: Add 1 serving of Bully Max Total Health Powder to their first meal of the day (Once per day)